 SLAM will have an anti-discriminatory open admissions policy serving any student in grades 6th through 8th (approximately 11 to 14 years of age) who would qualify to attend a public school in the school district.
-The District's Demographic Profile 2012-13 reflects that Broward County serves a diverse student population (White 50.81%, Black 40.26%, Ethnically Hispanic 29.04%, Asian 3.65% Native American or Native Alaskan 1.68%, Native Hawaiian or Pacific Islander 0.13% and Multiracial 3.47%).
+The District's Demographic Profile 2012-13 reflects Broward County's diverse student population to be White 50.81%, Black 40.26%, Ethnically Hispanic 29.04%, Asian 3.65% Native American or Native Alaskan 1.68%, Native Hawaiian or Pacific Islander 0.13% and Multiracial 3.47%).